almazkun/effective_python/chapter_3_Functions_item_19-30/README.md

 ## Item 19: Never Unpack More Than Three Variables When Function Return Multiple Values

-* Unpacking allow seemingly return more than one value:
+* Unpacking allows seemingly return more than one value:
 ```python
 def get_stats(numbers):
     minimum = min(numbers)